MobiusXXF/terraform-beginner-bootcamp-2023/journal/week0.md

 #### Random String Provider Error:

-During assignment of random string as bucket name, found that naming rules would cause the apply comamand to fail.
+During assignment of random string as bucket name, it became apparent that the [S3 Bucket Naming Rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) would cause the apply command to fail.

 Therefore, explicity stating use of lowercase and avoiding uppercase values allowed acceptable bucket names to be generated.